theforeman/foreman-infra/docs/jenkins.md

 CentOS offer access to their [QA CI infrastructure](https://wiki.centos.org/QaWiki/CI) to Foreman and other projects, which gives on-demand access to run tests on physical hardware running CentOS.
 It consists of three main components:

 * [ci.centos.org](https://ci.centos.org) - a Jenkins instance which we can manage jobs on
-* foreman@slave01 - a user account on a slave which our jobs all run on
+* foreman@slave01 - a user account on a node which our jobs all run on
 * [Duffy](https://wiki.centos.org/QaWiki/CI/Duffy) - on-demand provisioning of physical test servers running CentOS, available from foreman@slave01 jobs

 Getting help: